The History of the Martin D-45

 Starting this year, the color of the hard case changed from the so-called "Blue Case" to a "Black Case" (though the shape remained the same).
 Consequently, the color of the interior lining also changed from blue to brown.

-While many people may have been drawn to the Blue Case, the Black Case also gives off a chic impression.
+While many people may have been drawn to the Blue Case, the Black Case also gives a chic impression.

 1984 Martin D-45 Tree of Life

 Among the Martin D-45 models, the one that exudes a particularly luxurious aura is the "Tree of Life."
-This model is crafted by the Martin Custom Shop team and has the appearance of a true work of art.
+This model is crafted by the Martin Custom Shop team of artisans and has the appearance of a true work of art.

 Take a look at the decorations added to the D-45.